Bobeart/CS3516/project3/readme.txt

 run project 3     - './p3 1' - the '1' can be replaced with the desired trace
                                level number

-Any reasonably modern compiler should be fine.
-This project was tested with clang (on my own computer), gcc 6.2.1 (on my own computer), and gcc 4.1.2 (on the CCC machine).
+The compiler being used must support C99.
+The standard is specified in the makefile, so any reasonably modern compiler should be fine.
+This project was tested with clang (on my own computer), gcc 6.2.1 (on my own computer), and gcc 4.1.2 (on the CCC machines).